yrahul3910/programmable-resumes/README.md

     self.file.write("\n")
 ```

 The Specfile lets you do more advanced manipulation as well.
 You can use a `SET` command to create a variable.
 A variable can have any type that is valid in Python, though it is recommended you stick to strings and numeric values.
 After all your `SET` commands, but before your `BEGIN` command, you should use the `IMPORT` command.
 At this point, your `DataParser` class will be imported.
 The `USE` command defines what LaTeX processor is used to create the final PDF.
 For example, Awesome CV requires `xelatex`.
 If this is not specified, `pdflatex` is used by default.
 The `PYTHON` command is either a path or the command to use for the Python executable.
 This should be at least 3.9.
+By default, `python3` is used.

 You can also use the `INCLUDE` command to include Python code.
 The command will process the file based on its extension.
 This is useful if you need to define functions or more complex logic.
 Within Python files that you write, you can write out to the final LaTeX file using a `outFile` object.